-- A. The member has the option to purchase a Cooperative-approved 200-amp meter base with main breaker independently.
-The member is responsible for installation to Cooperative's specifications. - B. Cooperative shall furnish and install conductors to terminate at pipe mast. - C. Member will furnish and install guy wires if required.
-Guy wires are required for pipe mast over 36" to a maximum of 60". - D. Maximum height allowed above roof is24"-36" unguyed and 36"-60" guyed allowed per NEC requirements.
-Member shall furnish and install line side galvanized steel rigid conduit, complete with weather heads, straps, and conductors. - E. Member shall furnish and install load side conductor and Schedule 80 PVC conduit. - F. Member shall furnish and install load conductors and connectors. - G. The member shall furnish and install two 5/8" x 8'copperclad steel ground rods with approved clamps.
-Top of rods shall be at least12" below grade level. - H. The grounding electrode conductor from the ground rods shall not be spliced or terminated in the meter socket or utility portion of the pedestal.
-The top of the ground rods should be at least12" below grade level.
-Ground wire shall be minimum 4 AWG copper wire. - I. Member shall furnish and install a disconnecting means, which shall be located on the load side of the meter base. - J. Wiring shall be installed in compliance with the state electrical code and any local requirements.
+- 1. The member has the option to purchase a Cooperative-approved 200 amp meter base with main breaker independently.
+The member is responsible for installation to Cooperative's specifications. - 2.
+Cooperative shall furnish and install conductors to terminate at pipe mast. - 3.
+Member will furnish and install guy wires if required.
+Guy wires are required for pipe mast over 36" to a maximum of 60". - 4.
+Maximum height allowed above roof is 24"- 36" unguyed and 36"-60" guyed allowed per NEC requirements.
+Member shall furnish and install line side galvanized steel rigid conduit, complete with weatherheads, straps, and conductors. - 5.
+Member shall furnish and install load side conductor and Schedule 80 PVC conduit. - 6.
+Member shall furnish and install load conductors and connectors. - 7.
+The member shall furnish and install, two 5/8" X 8' copperclad steel ground rods with approved clamps.
+Top of rods shall be at least 12" below grade level. - 8.
+The grounding electrode conductor from the ground rods shall not be spliced or terminated in the meter socket or utility portion of the pedestal.
+The top of the ground rods should be at least 12" below grade level.
+Ground wire shall be minimum 4 AWG copper wire. - 9.
+Member shall furnish and install a disconnecting means, which shall be located on the load side of the meter base. - 10.
+Wiring shall be installed in compliance with state electrical code and any local requirements.

-200-Amp Overhead Service on Building/Overhead Pipe Mast
+200 Amp Overhead Service-Building/Overhead Pipe Mast

-200-amp Overhead Gable End of House Service
+200 Amp Overhead Gable End of House Service

-- A. The member has the option to purchase a Cooperative-approved 200-amp meter base with main breaker independently.
-The member is responsible for installation to Cooperative's specifications. - B. Cooperative shall furnish and install conductors to terminate at gable end of house.
-Member responsible for acceptable placement to meet required clearances for Cooperative to attach service. - C. Cooperative shall furnish and install conductors to terminate at service entrance. - D. Member shall furnish and install load side conductors. - E. Member shall furnish and install 2" rigid galvanized steel or Schedule 40 PVC, complete with weather heads, straps, and conductors. - F. Member shall furnish and install a disconnecting means, which shall be located on the load side of the meter base. - G. The member shall furnish and install, two 5/8" X 8' copper clad steel ground rods with approved clamps.
-Top of rods shall be at least 12" below grade level. - H. Wiring shall be installed in compliance with the state electrical code and any local requirements.
+- 1. The member has the option to purchase a Cooperative-approved 200 amp meter base with main breaker independently.
+The member is responsible for installation to Cooperative's specifications. - 2.
+Cooperative shall furnish and install conductors to terminate at gable end of house.
+Member responsible for acceptable placement to meet required clearances for Cooperative to attach service. - 3.
+Cooperative shall furnish and install conductors to terminate at service entrance. - 4.
+Member shall furnish and install load side conductors. - 5.
+Member shall furnish and install 2" rigid galvanized steel or Schedule 40 PVC, complete with weatherheads, straps, and conductors. - 6.
+Member shall furnish and install a disconnecting means, which shall be located on the load side of the meter base. - 7.
+The member shall furnish and install, , two 5/8" X 8' copperclad steel ground rods with approved clamps.
+Top of rods shall be at least 12" below grade level. - 8.
+Wiring shall be installed in compliance with state electrical code and any local requirements.

-200-amp Overhead Gable End of House Service
+200 Amp Overhead Gable End of House Service

-200-Amp Overhead to Underground Service, Pole Mounted
+200 Amp Overhead to Underground Service--Pole Mounted

-- A. The Cooperative shall furnish and install, at the expense of the member, a minimum 30-foot pole. - B. Cooperative shall furnish and install conductors to terminate at meter pole. - C. Cooperative shall furnish and install connectors to connect the Cooperative's conductors to the member's conductors. - D. Member shall furnish and install line side conductors within 2" minimum Schedule 40 PVC conduit and pipe mast head. - E. The member has the option to purchase a Cooperative-approved 200-amp meter base with main breaker independently.
+- 1. Cooperative shall furnish and install, at the expense of the member, a minimum 30-foot pole. - 2.
+Cooperative shall furnish and install conductors to terminate at meter pole. - 3.
+Cooperative shall furnish and install connectors to connect the Cooperative's conductors to the member's conductors. - 4.
+Member shall furnish and install line side conductors within 2" minimum Schedule 40 PVC conduit and pipe mast head. - 5.
+The member has the option to purchase a Cooperative-approved 200 amp meter base with main breaker independently.
 If purchased from the Cooperative, the Cooperative will install the base, at member expense.
-If purchased elsewhere, the member is responsible for installation to the Cooperative's specifications. - F. Member shall furnish and install two 5/8" x 8'copperclad steel ground rods with approved clamps.
-The top of rods shall be at least 12" below grade level. - G. Wiring shall be installed in compliance with the state electrical code and any local requirements.
+If purchased elsewhere, the member is responsible for installation to Cooperative's specifications. - 6.
+Member shall furnish and install two 5/8" X 8' copperclad steel ground rods with approved clamps.
+Top of rods shall be at least 12" below grade level. - 7.
+Wiring shall be installed in compliance with state electrical code and any local requirements.

-200-Amp Overhead to Underground Service, Pole Mounted
+200 Amp Overhead to Underground-Pole Mounted